Yemisi Shyllon Museum of Art

-The Yemisi Shyllon Museum of Art is a privately owned museum located on the main campus of the Pan-Atlantic University in Lagos State, Nigeria.
+The Yemisi Shyllon Museum of Art is a privately-owned museum located on the main campus of the Pan-Atlantic University in Lagos State, Nigeria.

 History

 The idea of creating a museum at the university had been in the works for quite some time.
 In April 2011, the university took a step towards this by launching the Virtual Museum of Modern and Contemporary Nigerian Art on its website.
 As time went on, the university received proposals from various Nigerian collectors who expressed interest in helping to set up an art museum at PAU.
 Although none of these proposals materialized, the university included plans for a future museum in its initial Masterplan to develop its main campus in Ibeju Lekki.

 In 2012, following an initial brief developed by the university and the design consultants, some preliminary drawings for the museum were produced.
-Then, in September 2014, Prince Yemisi Shyllon, a renowned art collector, presented a proposal to the university, offering works from his collection to be housed in the university museum.
+Then, in September 2014, Prince Yemisi Shyllon, an art collector, presented a proposal to the university, offering works from his collection to be housed in the university museum.
 The university accepted his proposal, and in June 2015, both parties signed a formal agreement, establishing the Yemisi Shyllon Museum of Art.
 The agreement entailed Prince Shyllon donating 1,000 artworks from his collection to the future museum.
 Additionally, he pledged to provide financial support for the construction and long-term sustainability of the museum through regular payments.

 In mid-2015, the university appointed Redgrey Associates, a Lagos-based firm, as consultants for the project.
 The definition and design of the museum then began to take shape.
 By December 2018, Jess Castellote, who had previously collaborated on the building's design, was appointed as the museum's first Director.
 Construction of the museum building was completed in June 2019, and it officially opened to the public in October of the same year.